openequella/openequella.github.io/guides/PushToLMS.md

 ## Set up a Moodle connector
-Setting up a Moodle connector will enable suitably privileged users to add resources to Moodle courses from EQUELLA using the Add to external system link from the Resource summary screen.
+Setting up a Moodle connector will enable suitably privileged users to add resources to Moodle courses from openEQUELLA using the Add to external system link from the Resource summary screen.
 Additionally, users will be able to check the current usage of the resource within Moodle using the Find uses link.

 #### To set up a Moodle connector
 1. Select External system connectors from the Settings menu.